EWSoftware/VSSpellChecker/Source/VSSpellCheckerDefinitions/ReadMe.md

-# Visual Studio Spell Checker Definitions
+# Spell Check My Code Definitions
 For Visual Studio 2022 and later target .NET 4.7.x.

 See the project help content for usage and API information: